Corporate Tax

 |---|---|---|

-Transfer pricing documentation must be prepared by the tax return filing date and made available to the Tax Commissioner on request within 60 days.
+Transfer pricing documentation must be prepared by the income-tax return filing date and made available to the Tax Commissioner on request within 60 days.
+The Local File must be reviewed (quality assurance) by a person holding a relevant Cyprus practising certificate.

 Cyprus offers an Advance Pricing Agreement (APA) mechanism allowing companies to agree the transfer pricing methodology for specific transactions with the Cyprus Tax Department in advance.
 APAs provide certainty and eliminate the risk of adjustment.
 Unilateral APAs (Cyprus only) and bilateral APAs (with treaty partners) are available.